Ōdai: Climate

-Ōdai has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
-The average annual temperature in Ōdai is 14.2 °C. The average annual rainfall is 2683 mm with September as the wettest month.
+Ōdai has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+The average annual temperature in Ōdai is 14.2 °C. The average annual rainfall is 2,683 mm with September the wettest month.
 The temperatures are highest on average in August, at around 24.7 °C, and lowest in January, at around 3.7 °C.

 Demographics

-Per Japanese census data, the population of Ōdai has decreased steadily over the past 60 years and is now less than it was a century ago.
+The population of Ōdai has decreased steadily over the past 60 years and is now less than it was a century ago.